matty-plumski/SNAP_decisions/content/authors/YvettePerrott/_index.md

 - Researchers
 ---

-Wanting Jiao is a scientist in the Ferrier Research Institute.
-Wanting is a computational biochemist with a research interest in how enzymes work.
-Originally trained as a chemistry undergraduate, she embarked on researching proteins and enzymes using computational methods during her Ph.D. study.
-Her current research interest is studying enzyme catalysis and allosteric regulation mechanisms using a range of computational techniques including molecular dynamics simulations, QM/MM calculations, ligand docking, virtual screening, and homology modelling.
+Yvette Perrott is a lecturer in the School of Chemical and Physical Sciences.
+Her research area is astrophysics, particularly the study of hot gas in clusters of galaxies which is observable in the radio and X-ray wavebands.
+She uses computational techniques to analyze observational data and compare with physical models.